beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 Here's the catch: you can't access fields of an atomic `struct` or `union`... so what's the point?
-Well, you can atomically _copy_ the entire `struct` into a non-atomic variable and then used it.
+Well, you can atomically _copy_ the entire `struct` into a non-atomic variable and then use it.
 You can atomically copy the other way, too.

 ``` {.c .numberLines}